GDverse/AR-Dafni-Monastery-/README.md

 ✅ Optimized for mobile devices

 📥 Download
-You can download the latest release of the AR application here.
+You can download the latest release of the AR application here https://gdverse.itch.io/ar-moni-dafniou

 📖 How to Use
 Download & Install – Get the latest APK or app version.